 Pumpkin Soup Recipe Ingredients

-- Onion and garlic – They add sharp depth of flavor.
+- Onion and garlic – They add savory depth of flavor.

 - Coconut milk – It makes this soup rich and creamy without any heavy cream or dairy.
 Yep, this recipe is totally vegan and dairy-free!